-Then comes converting files, uploading and sending the whole thing to the world.
-Then I get a beer to congratulate myself.
+Then comes converting the files, uploading, and sending the whole thing to the world.
+Then I get a beer, to congratulate myself.

 The Tale of Rome episode structure

+As mentioned above, episodes will be around 20 minutes long.
 Here is the structure of a typical episode:

 Greetings, and such.
 Episode number and name.

 If I am somewhere that’s not in Beijing, China – well, you’ll hear about that in the very first sentence.

 Of course, this is the best part of the whole episode.
 This is also where the most editing happens afterwards.

-Simple outline of next week’s episode, and a point or a question for listeners to chew on, until next Monday.
+Simple outline of next week’s episode, and a point or a question for listeners to chew on, until next week.
 Then, the usual good-bye greeting.
 That’s about it.

 The Tale of Rome Links

-话说罗马 (Chinese version of this podcast, launching in August or September 2017)
+话说罗马 (Chinese version of this podcast)